webyrd/untitled-relational-interpreter-book/README.md

 Special thanks to Andy Lumsdaine and Rebecca Schmidt for their tremendous support -- and their friendship -- while I was at the Center for Research in Extreme Scale Technologies (CREST).
-And thanks to all the other CREST researchers and employees, who I'll not even try to name here for fear of leaving someone out.
+And thanks to all the other CREST researchers and employees, whom I'll not try to name here for fear of leaving someone out.
 I'll save it for the book.

 Special thanks to Alan Sherman at UMBC for his support and mentorship over the years.